-This $41M design-build project for the Virginia Department of Transportation reconstructs and widens the structurally deficient Route 7 bridge over Dulles Toll Road and the Airport Access Highway from four lanes to six lanes.
+This $41M design-build project for the Virginia Department of Transportation reconstructed and widened the structurally deficient Route 7 bridge over Dulles Toll Road and the Airport Access Highway from four lanes to six lanes.
 Limited clearances within MWAA’s right-of-way required the design and installation of permanent foundations using micropiles to widen the existing bridge piers between Dulles Toll Road and the Dulles Access Highway.
-The project also includes a 10’ wide shared-use path that will be built for pedestrians and bikes to travel in each direction.
+The project also included a 10’ wide shared-use path that will be built for pedestrians and bikes to travel in each direction.
 This path incorporates grade separated crossings, including two pedestrian bridges and three tunnels.

 Key Challenges & Project Details

-- Widens Route 7 bridges over Dulles Toll Road from four lanes to six lanes.
+- Widened Route 7 bridges over Dulles Toll Road from four lanes to six lanes.

 - Coordination with various stakeholders, including Fairfax County, MWAA, adjacent businesses and residences, WMATA and the recently constructed Dulles Silver Line.

-- Complex maintenance and protection of traffic along existing Route 7 and on the Dulles Toll Road and Dulles Access Highway are required.
+- Complex maintenance and protection of traffic along existing Route 7 and on the Dulles Toll Road and Dulles Access Highway were required.